jarrarhaider1214/docs/pages/user-guide/components/cluster/um-new-cluster/aws-cluster/aws-cluster.md

 2. **Volume Size**: Size of the disk in GB.

 3. **IOPS**: IOPS for the disk.
+   IOPS are a unit of measure representing input/output operations per second.
+I/O size is capped at 256 KiB for SSD volumes and 1,024 KiB for HDD volumes.
+To know more about IOPS, click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html).

 4. **Docker Data Volume**: To add docker data volume as well.